torvalds/linux/Documentation/driver-api/pm/devices.rst

 :Author: Rafael J. Wysocki <rafael.j.wysocki@intel.com>

-Most of the code in Linux is device drivers, so most of the Linux power management (PM) code is also driver-specific.
+Most of the code in GNU/Linux is device drivers, so most of the GNU/Linux power management (PM) code is also driver-specific.
 Most drivers will do very little; others, especially for platforms with small batteries (like cell phones), will do a lot.